Forestry and Agrifoods

 Province to provide capital dollars.

-The majority of these roads provide access to timber stands which are utilized by small to intermediately sized, independent sawmill operators located in many rural areas throughout the Province.
-As a result of the program, sawmilling in these rural areas remains viable and form an important part of their economies.
+The majority of these roads provide access to timber stands which are utilized by small to intermediately sized, independent sawmill operators located throughout the Province.
+As a result of the program, sawmilling in the Province remains a viable and important part of the economy.

-Through the Forestry Act and road construction guidelines and the Branches Environmental Management System (EMS), the Department controls all resource road construction in the Province.
+Through the Forestry Act, road construction guidelines and the Branches Environmental Management System (EMS), the Department controls all resource road construction in the Province.
 All roads constructed for forestry purposes must be built to the standards established by the Department.
-Roads which are deemed no longer necessary are deactivated in such a fashion that the area previously occupied is returned to a productive state.
+Roads which are deemed no longer necessary are deactivated or decomissioned in such a fashion that the area previously occupied is returned to a productive state.

 The Department can also close roads during times of poor operating conditions, especially:

-Parties interested in additional information pertaining to the construction of resource roads in Newfoundland and Labrador are encouraged to contact Forest Engineering & Industry Services.^ Top of Page
+Parties interested in additional information pertaining to the construction of resource roads in Newfoundland and Labrador are encouraged to contact the Resource Access Roads Program.^ Top of Page